 “They were my thoughts and my hand and the space and the emotions at that time of writing.
 Watch yourself.
 Every minute we change.”

 While I am not my past selves, there are still clues and insight wrapped in the writing of past me’s.
-So to introduce you to those individuals, here’s a slew of passages from my old journals and writings at various ages:
+Here’s where I’ve journaled publicly (blogged) during my 20s: